Preparation for your dog’s arrival

 We try hard to give the most accurate picture possible of a dog’s health before it arrives.
 However, conditions can be undetected in both refuge and in foster, vets can miss things, translation issues can cause misunderstandings, or a dog’s condition can change.
 The stress of the journey or the change in diet and lifestyle can also precipitate a condition.

-Because of this, for a dog arriving from overseas, it is absolutely vital that you have insurance in place for your dog before arrival.
+Because of this, for a dog arriving from overseas, it is absolutely vital that you have a good insurance policy in place for your dog before arrival.
 Insurance policies sometimes are not valid until two weeks after they are taken out so check this carefully.
-If the dog is uninsurable due to age, it is wise to have a sum set aside in case of treatment that may be needed.
+Please do not skimp on insurance – vet fees can be astronomical and it is vital to have a good amount of cover.
+We recommend PetPlan and are in hte process of negotiating a discount for adopters with them.

 Please arrange insurance well before your dog arrives – many companies only cover you once two weeks have passed.
 When trawling all the insurance companies please also input the value of your dog as nil, this makes a huge difference to premiums.
 As they will all be neutered and imported rescues, this may save you money and will keep the position clear in the event of a claim.